waveform80/picamera/docs/fov.rst

 .. currentmodule:: picamera

-This chapter attempts to provide an overview of the operation of the camera under various conditions, as well as to provide an introduction to the low level software interface that picamera utilizes.
+This chapter provides an overview of how the camera works under various conditions, as well as an introduction to the software interface that picamera uses.

+..
+Just so you know, if any of the changes I have made seem to be personal preference, or just plain unnessary, the reason I have made them is to ensure that the document doesn't contain too many more rarely used English words, idioms etc..
+Basically so that people who do have have English as a first language have a fighting chance of understanding it.

 .. _operations:

 Theory of Operation
 ===================

-A large number of questions I receive regarding picamera are based on misunderstandings of the camera's basic operation.
-This section attempts to correct those misconceptions and give the reader a mental model of the operation of the camera.
-The chapter deliberately follows a `lie-to-children`_ model, presenting first a technically inaccurate but nonetheless useful model of the camera's operation, then refining it closer to the truth further on.
+Many questions I receive regarding picamera are based on misunderstandings of how the camera works.
+This chapter attempts to correct those misunderstandings and gives the reader a basic description of the operation of the camera.
+The chapter deliberately follows a `lie-to-children`_ model, presenting first a technically inaccurate but useful model of the camera's operation, then refining it closer to the truth later on.

 Mobile cameras
 --------------

-The Pi's camera module is, in essence, a mobile phone camera module.
-Mobile phone digital cameras differ from their larger, more expensive, brethren (DSLRs) in a few respects.
-The most important of these, for understanding the camera's operation, is that many mobile cameras (including the Pi's camera module) use a `rolling shutter`_.
-When the camera needs to capture a frame, it reads out pixels from the sensor a row at a time rather than capturing all pixel values in one consistent read.
+The Pi's camera module is basically a mobile phone camera module.
+Mobile phone digital cameras differ from larger, more expensive, camerals (DSLRs) in a few respects.
+The most important of these, for understanding the Pi's camera, is that many mobile cameras (including the Pi's camera module) use a `rolling shutter` to capture images.
+When the camera needs to capture a frame, it reads out pixels from the sensor a row at a time rather than capturing all pixel values at once.

+..
+It seems odd to mention that Pi camera modules differ from DSLRs in key respects and then not mention anything else about DLSRs.
+I would have expected some comparison, or at least a mention of what DLSRs use rather than a rolling stock.
+Otherwise to mention them at all seems unneccessary.

 The notion of "capturing a frame" is thus a bit misleading as what we actually mean is "reading each row from the sensor in turn and assembling them back into an image".

-Furthermore, the notion that the camera is effectively idle until we tell it to capture a given frame is also misleading.
+Furthermore, the notion that the camera is effectively idle until we tell it to capture a frame is also misleading.
 Once the camera is initialized, it is constantly streaming rows of pixels down the ribbon cable to the Pi for processing.
 The processing that goes on in the background consists of automatic gain control, exposure time, white balance, and numerous other tasks which we'll cover later on.
-However, this background processing explains why most of the picamera example scripts seen in prior chapters include a ``sleep(2)`` line after initializing the camera; during this pause the camera's firmware is receiving frames (or rather lines of frames) and adjusting the sensor's gain and exposure times to make the scene look "normal".
+However, this background processing is why most of the picamera example scripts seen in prior chapters include a ``sleep(2)`` line after initializing the camera.
+The ``sleep(2)`` command intiates a pause during which the camera's firmware receives frames (or rather lines of frames) from the camera and adjusts the sensor's gain and exposure times to make the image look "normal".

+..
+I'm not sure if I edited that last part right in terms of the technicality, but that's what I perceived it meant.

-Thus, when we request that the camera "capture a frame" what we're really requesting is that the camera give us the next complete frame it assembles, rather than analyzing it for gain and exposure then throwing it away (as happens constantly otherwise).
+So when we request the camera to "capture a frame" what we're really requesting is that the camera give us the next complete frame it assembles, rather than analyzing it for gain and exposure then throwing it away (as happens constantly otherwise).

+..
+I'm not sure what you mean here by saying "rather than analyzing it for gain and exposure then throwing it away". why would it be thrown away?
+Do you mean that it would have to capture several before it gets the gain and exposure post processing right?

 Exposure time
 -------------

-What does the camera sensor *actually sense*?
-Quite simply photon counts; the more photons hit the sensor elements, the more those elements increment their counters.
+What does the camera sensor *actually detect*?
+Quite simply photon counts; the more photons that hit the sensor elements, the more those elements increment their counters.
 As our camera has no physical shutter (unlike a DSLR) we can't prevent light falling on the elements and incrementing the counts.
 In fact we can only perform two operations on the sensor: reset a row of elements, or read a row of elements.

-To get a feel for a typical frame capture, we'll walk through the reception of a couple of frames of data with a hypothetical camera sensor, having a mere 4x4 pixels and no `Bayer filter`_.
+To understand a typical frame capture, we'll walk through the capture of a couple of frames of data with a hypothetical camera sensor, with only 4x4 pixels and no `Bayer filter`.
 The sensor is sat in bright light, but as we've just initialized it, all the elements start off with a count of 0.
-The sensor's elements are shown on the left, and our frame buffer that we'll read values into is on the right:
+The sensor's elements are shown on the left, and our frame buffer, that we'll read values into, is on the right:

 = = = = = = = = === = = = = = = = =
 Sensor elements --> Frame 1